alerta/alerta-docs/_build/html/_sources/authentication.rst.txt

 User Authorisation
 ------------------

-Google, GitHub, GitLab OAuth, Keycloak OAuth are used for user authentication, not user authorisation.
+Google, GitHub, GitLab and Keycloak OAuth are used for user authentication, not user authorisation.
 Authentication proves that you are who you say you are.
 Authorization says that you are allowed to access what you have requested.